gorenje/rippenstein/dgaf.md

 Next time purchase a flower in a pot.

-Nurtue and love that flower as you do the person for whom you purchased the flower.
+Nurture and love that flower as you do the person for whom you purchased the flower.

 ### P.S.: Any other possible meanings of *DGAF* are purely coincidental or in the readers head.